Merethin/Moonlark/README.md

 Then, you'll have to create the telegram templates:

-Each telegram, when sent to `tag:template` (make sure to check the recruitment box), will give you a template ID and a secret key, those are the `tgid` and `key` fields respectively.
+Each telegram, when sent to `tag:api` (make sure to check the recruitment box), will give you a template ID and a secret key, those are the `tgid` and `key` fields respectively.

 New WA joins will get one random telegram from the `wa` category.